codership/galera/docs/source/mysqlwsrepoptions.rst

    pair: Logs; Debug log

-These are MySQL system variables introduced by *wsrep* patch v0.8.
+These are MySQL system variables introduced by wsrep API patch v0.8.
 All variables are global except where marked by (L).

 +---------------------------------------+------------------------------------+----------------------+--------------------+----------+